-The BBC‘s Bristol headquarters produce internationally renowned radio, drama, factual and wildlife television whilst the iconic BBC Natural History Unit sits at the centre of ‘Green Hollywood’, the world’s largest concentration of firms producing wildlife content.
-Bristol will be home to Channel 4‘s new creative hub from 2019 onwards when it relocates out of London.
+The BBC Natural History Unit sits at the centre of ‘Green Hollywood’, the world’s largest concentration of firms producing wildlife content.
+Channel 4 set up their creative hub in Bristol in 2019, as part of its relocation out of London.

 The sector is well supported by Bristol Film Office providing locations and filming assistance and The Bottle Yard Studios, the largest facility of its kind in the West of England.
 Recent film and TV credits made in Bristol include Stan & Ollie, Hellboy, The Guernsey Literary and Potato Peel Pie Society, Early Man, Fortitude, The Spanish Princess, Poldark, Broadchurch and Wolf Hall.

 Through its Film Production strand, Bristol City of Film is: